vikash-kotteeswaran/Blind-75/Solutions/Concepts/ConceptResources.md

   - Looking up a string requires hashing of the string and looking up the hashcode in the HashSet.
   - Hashing of a string needs to consider/process all the characters in the string thus taking up O(m) time complexity.

+## Backtracking
+- Try to divide the problem into recursive sub problems.
+- Try to find the basis operation of a problem.
+As in, an example could be finding the subsets of a set.
+When we consider an index of a set, we either take that include in a subset or we do not.
+This is the basis operation.
+- When met with duplicates in the result, check whether the basis operations are actually fundamental basises, check if any of the operations in the "initially found" basis operations could be made as a composition of other basis operations.
+- Use a stack to do the problem iteratively.
+The intuition remains the same, whatever the parameters be given to a recursive function in the case of recursion, would be added to our stack in the case of a iterative solution.

 ## Arithmetic Concepts
 - Diagonal elements in a matrix have the same index sums (row_index + col_index)